Alphawave-Technologies/.github/profile/README.md

 # Alphawave Technologies

-Alphawave Technologies is committed to developing the next generation of high-tech and customizable wearables.
+Alphawave Technologies is committed to developing the next generation of high-tech wearables.